Agpvpz/Agpvpz/README.md

 - 👋 Hi, I’m @Agpvpz
-- 👀 I’m interested in Programming Java
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me Discord: Agpvpz#9074